 How to measure wrist size for watches

-Knowing how to measure wrist size is an essential part of the watch-buying process.
-After all, you want your watch to fit properly—especially if it cost you a lot of money.
+Knowing how to measure your wrist size is an essential part of the watch-buying process.
+After all, you want your watch to fit properly, especially if you’re investing in a luxury timepiece or one with sentimental value.
+A watch that’s too tight can be uncomfortable and leave marks on your skin, while one that’s too loose can slide around annoyingly or even fall off.

-Though most watchmakers and specialist jewellers will offer wrist-measuring as part of the service when buying a watch, it’s still good to know how to do it yourself at home.
+Though most watchmakers and specialist jewellers will offer wrist measurements as part of the service when buying a watch, it’s still helpful to know how to do it yourself at home.
+Being able to measure your wrist quickly can be useful when buying watches online, adjusting straps, or simply comparing different styles to see what suits you best.

 Using a tape measure to find your wrist size

-The easiest way to measure wrist size is with a tape measure.
+By far the simplest and most accurate way to measure your wrist size is with a soft, flexible tape measure.
+Here’s how to do it properly.

 1. Rotate your arm outward with your palm face up and open your hand

-It’s important to measure your wrist when it’s at its largest, as this will ensure the best possible fitting for your watch.
+It’s important to measure your wrist when it’s at its largest, as this will ensure the best possible fit for your watch.

 Generally speaking, your wrist is at its largest when your arm is rotated outward, your palm is faced up, and your hand is open.
 If your wrist is facing inward or you’re making a fist, you’ll get a smaller reading and could therefore risk getting a watch that’s too tight.